chenzhaiyu/polygnn/README.md

 ### Full dataset

 The Munich dataset is available for download on [Zenodo](https://zenodo.org/records/14254264).
 Note that it requires 332 GB of storage when decompressed.
+Meshes for CRS remapping can be downloaded [here](https://drive.google.com/file/d/1hn11XMqyoPUnq-9WGfAwQq47uuUvcbi7/view?usp=drive_link).

 ### Custom data